• Skip to primary navigation

 February 25, 2022

-During the summer of 2021, our work crews were commenting on the noticeably low number of Monarchs in both larvae and adult forms.
+During the summer of 2021, our work crews commented on the noticeably low number of Monarchs in both larvaes and adults.
 For instance, we usually have hoards of monarchs in our greenhouses, munching on the young and succulent milkweed leaves.
-But last year, most of the milkweed leaving our greenhouses went out onto project sites without bite marks or any feeding damage.
-Usually, the hungry yellow, white and black caterpillars are so numerous that it calls for the careful relocation of the larvae to established milkweed plants beyond the greenhouse doors.
+But last year, most of the milkweed leaving our greenhouses went to project sites without bite marks or feeding damage.
+Usually, the yellow, white and black caterpillars are so numerous that it calls for the careful relocation of the larvae to milkweed near other established native plants that benefit monarch butterflies beyond the greenhouse doors.

 chrysalis formatted

 Although the drought in the Midwest did seem to negatively impact the Minnesota monarch population, other areas in the country fared much better.
-Natural Shore enjoys staying up to date with blog posts from Monarch overwintering sites in Mexico (eastern population) and California (western population), found on Monarch Joint Venture’s website.
+We enjoy staying up to date with blog posts from Monarch overwintering sites in Mexico (eastern population) and California (western population), found on Monarch Joint Venture’s website.

 stiff goldenrod formatted

 These data certainly do bring cautious optimism.
 However, we still need to be vigilant and work to expand pollinator habitat whenever the opportunity presents itself.
-It is essential that we all contribute what we can: advocacy, education, citizen science, and/or native plants!
+It is essential that we all contribute what we can: advocacy, education, citizen science, and/or native plants to help monarch butterflies!

 We often think of the intricate connection of Monarchs and milkweed.
 Monarchs being a host-plant specialist means that the caterpillars need nourishment from the vegetative parts of Asclepias species.
 As with everything in nature, this relationship is not a closed vacuum.
 Milkweeds do indeed provide a nectar resource during their bloom time, but Monarchs need more!
 Flowering, nectar-rich plants throughout the season are essential to the Monarch life cycle, especially in the late season before they head southward on wing.

-purple coneflower formattedLuckily, our nursery locally grows some favorite native plants for adult Monarch indulgence.
-Here is a list of nectar-rich plants that will fuel Monarch butterflies throughout their seasonal presence in Minnesota.
+Monarch Butterfly on Native Purple ConeflowerLuckily, our nursery locally grows some favorite native plants for adult Monarch indulgence.
+Here is a list of nectar-rich native plants that will fuel Monarch butterflies throughout their seasonal presence in Minnesota.
 Please refer to our website for more information on plant cultural requirements and heights.

 • Summer: Culver’s Root, Black Eyed Susan, Bergamot, Oxeye